Model-Independent Price Bounds for Catastrophic Mortality Bonds: Numerical Results

 \section{Numerical Results}

 The stage is now set to investigate the applications of the theory derived in the previous sections.
-We have successfully obtained a number of lower bounds and an upper bound for the Swiss Re bond in sections 3 and 4.
+We have successfully obtained a number of lower bounds and upper bounds for the Swiss Re bond in sections 3 and 4.
 In section 5 we have furnished a couple of examples.
 We now test these vis-a-vis the well-known Monte Carlo estimate for the Swiss Re bond.
 We assume that $C=1$ in all the examples.
 We first carry out this working under the well known \cite{Black} model in finance and then for a couple of transformed distributions.
 The nomenclature for the bounds has already been specified in sections 3 and 4.
+In all the examples, the marginal cdfs are strictly increasing.

 In tables 1 and 2, we assume that the mortality evolution process $\left\{ q_{t}\right\} _{t\geq0}$ obeys the Black-Scholes model, specified by the following stochastic differential equation (SDE)

 In order to simulate a path, we will consider the value of the mortality index in the three years that form the term of the bond, i.e., $n=3$.
 In fact we consider the time points as $t_{1}=1,...,t_{n}=T=3$.
 We invoke the following equation to generate the mortality evolution: